 There are many well-known traditions that feature dandelions.
 Among the most famous, of course, is the tradition of making wishes with dandelion puffs.
 No one knows why people use dandelions for wishes, but the tradition persists.
 It could be a byproduct of another tradition that dictates that if you blow off all the seeds in one breath, your desired person truly loves you back.
 Plucking one petal after another while reciting the chant “he loves me, he loves me not” is a popular fate-based love tradition that continues to appear in television, stories, and real life to this day.

 Most of these traditions are said to be from the Celts or French, though it is impossible to pinpoint an exact origin.
 In the end, though, origin doesn’t matter so long as a tradition persists, right?
 And for years to come, children will blow away the dandelion seeds, and lovesick individuals will pluck away the yellow petals, hoping for a joyous outcome.

 When times are tough, people often turn to what is growing around them to sate the hunger urges or illnesses which may plague them.
 The dandelion shines at the top of the forager’s food list as both an herb to help with a select few ailments and a delicious green to add to any dish.
 The entire plant is edible.

-Dandelion root is used to make teas that help with digestive issues and bloating.
+Dandelion root makes teas that help with digestive issues and bloating.
 Simply chop up the roots and steep them in boiling water for two to three minutes.
-Be careful not to over steep as the bitter flavor can become stronger the longer it is in the water.
+Be careful not to over-steep as the bitter flavor can become stronger longer in the water.
 Sweeten with honey.